 How good are you with big money decisions?

 For people who are good with money and who have considerable savings, the new rules provide a lot more freedom.
 But if you aren’t comfortable with making long-term financial plans and sticking to them, this new freedom can be dangerous.
 The old pension rules encouraged you to put money away for your retirement and also protected you from making the ‘bad’ decision to raid that money for living expenses whilst you are still working.

 The five big problems with taking money from your pension

 The biggest problem with taking money out is that you won’t have enough money when you retire.
 But if you are sure that you will, you still need to check out these five major factors that could make it much more expensive to take money out than you might expect:

-- benefits Any mean-tested benefits such as JSA, ESA, Income Support, Housing Benefit may be reduced, sometimes to zero, if you take a lump sum from a pension.
+- benefits Any means-tested benefits such as ESA and Universal Credit may be reduced, sometimes to zero, if you take a lump sum from a pension.
 This is a major danger if you intend to give the money away, perhaps to your son or daughter to clear their debts or as a deposit, but it may even happen if you use the money to repay your own debts.
 The DWP has announced that you have to inform it and your local council if you take any money from your pension and you are getting benefits.
 This article looks at the topic in more detail, but you need advice on your own situation – go to your local Citizens Advice and ask about the interaction between pensions and benefits;

 - “recycling rules” If you want to take £30,000 or more out, check the little-known Pension Recycling rules as these can impose an enormous extra tax charge of 70%;